aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 To start authenticating users from both of your LDAP domains, we need to modify our `LoginController`.

 LdapRecord-Laravel comes with a built-in trait that makes this easier for you.
-Go ahead and add it:
+Go ahead and add it to the controller:

 ```php
 // app/Http/Controllers/Auth/LoginController.php